madec-project/ezvis/README.md

 There are some configuration possible: [`size`](#size) of the pie, [`colors`](#colors) of the slices, and position of the [`legend`](#legend).

+You can also use `groupPercent`: if there is more than one slice whose percentage of the pie is less than this number, those slices will be grouped together into one slice.
+This is the "other" slice.
+It will always be the last slice in a pie.

+To name the possible grouped slice, use `groupedTitle`.

 #### horizontalbars

 Used to display the number of documents associated to a field value (for